 The dimensional database model is a sophisticated way of storing data to enable its efficient summarization and online analytical processing.
 This system consists of one large table filled with facts as well as dimensions in a hierarchical structure, making it easy for users to analyze information through the use of OLAP queries.
 The star schema organizes its factual content into highly normalized tables which further simplifies user access when needed.

-Why should you use a common data model?
+Why use a common data model?

 Planning for success in your business can take many different forms.
 With three separate apps, each tailored to a specific area of expertise – materials, manufacturing and sales – you’ll have the power necessary to optimize every step along the way.
 The structures are uniquely crafted with nearly similar definitions so that data consistency is guaranteed.